Competition

 (4) A condition imposed by

-virtue of paragraph (3)(b) or (c) shall have effect as if it had been
+virtue of paragraph (3)(b) or (c) has effect as if it had been attached to

-attached to the Authority’s approval to the merger or acquisition.
+the Authority’s approval to the merger or acquisition or the exemption

 (5) If the Authority decides